aaikedw/fada-import-specs/FADA-import-specs-new.md

 - checking column mapping (see 5.4)
 - data load (see 5.5)
 - validation (see 5.6)
-— option to ignore errors
-— option to ignore specific lines (with errors)
-- import data (see 5.7)
+- inject data (see 5.7)

 #### Processing shared with DwC-A processing (see section 6)
-- (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table
+- (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table (but ideally part of the data injection)
 - propagation of changes to BioFresh species register
+- synchronisation of staging and production database

 ### 5.3 Creating resource and entering metadata
 _See the UI-screenshots folder files 5 and 6 for UI-mockups_
-During the creation of an Excel resource, the operator can create a resource for an organism group present in the groups table (cfr. [http://fada.biodiversity.be/group/list?current_page=groups](http://fada.biodiversity.be/group/list?current_page=groups)).
+During the creation of an Excel resource, the operator can create a resource for an organism group present in the groups table (cfr. [http://fada.biodiversity.be/group/list?current_page=groups](http://fada.biodiversity.be/group/list?current_page=groups)) or create a new (sub)group as detailed for DwC-A resources under 4.3.
 In case of an existing group for which information is currently available, the operator will be presented with a warning to highlight the fact that this resource already exists.
 Further processing will not create a new resource, but continue with the review of metadata and upload of an Excel file using the existing info on the resource (also allowing it to be updated).
 For a group present in the list, metadata present in the group-table will be included in the dialog and can be reviewed and completed at this stage.
 As the Excel-file does not contain checklist metadata, these fields will be empty and need to be filled for a new resource.
 With the exception of the field “co-editors”, this information is mandatory.
-We propose to include file upload as part of resource creation.
+We propose to include file upload (from the operator’s computer) as part of resource creation.
 In case of file upload errors, the application should offer a retry option before closing the resource creation window and process.

 ### 5.4 Checking column mapping
 The use of Excel files makes it impossible to be certain of the structure of the files that are sent to us.
 Contributors can make errors in data structure, field positions, start of data in excel sheets, etc. It is therefore necessary for the operator to make sure that the files comply with one of the two templates that have been agreed on.
 Essentially this is a check of columns and data position.
 The easiest solution seems a quick visual checking mechanism to validate the field mapping.
 This is illustrated in [./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png](./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png).